Thunderbolts (comics): Devil's Reign

 During the "Devil's Reign" storyline, Mayor Wilson Fisk sets up the expanded Thunderbolts units to help crack down on superhuman vigilantism while partnering up with Senator Arthur Krane of the Friends of Humanity and other benefactors.
 These Thunderbolts units are tasked to assist the NYPD and take down the superheroes.
 Moon Knight is the first to be apprehended by Agony, Electro II, Rhino, and U.S. Agent.
-Doctor Octopus accompanied the NYPD and Homeland Security to the Baxter Building to do a full investigation on the weapons of mass destruction that might be located there.
-Reed Richards and Susan Storm are apprehended, but Susan manages to get a Code X7 off to Human Torch and Thing who evacuate Franklin Richards and Valeria Richards.
+Doctor Octopus accompanied the NYPD and Homeland security to the Baxter Building to do a full investigation on the weapons of mass destruction that might be located there.
+Reed Richards and Susan Storm are apprehended, but Susan manages to get a Code X7 off to Human Torch and the Thing, who evacuate Franklin Richards and Valeria Richards.
 Shocker apprehends Darkhawk, but is subdued by Luke Cage and Jessica Jones when he tries to get them to surrender.
-At the Rand Corporation, Danny Rand is attacked by the NYPD with Crossbones leading them.
+At the Rand Corporation, Danny Rand is attacked by the NYPD, with Crossbones leading them.
 Rand was later mentioned to have been apprehended.
-At the Daily Bugle, Taskmaster and Whiplash do a hostage sitatution to draw out Spider-Man.
+At the Daily Bugle, Taskmaster and Whiplash do a hostage situation to draw out Spider-Man.
 They badly beat him up and leave him for the NYPD on the streets below.
-After a confrontation with Mayor Fisk, Elektra in her Daredevil appearance is hunted by Kraven the Hunter.
+After a confrontation with Mayor Fisk, Elektra, in her Daredevil appearance, is hunted by Kraven the Hunter.
 Serpent Society members Coachwhip and Puff Adder appear as members of the Thunderbolts when they were targeting Spider-Woman.
-At the time when the Thunderbolts managed to apprehend most of the Purple Children, Jessica Jones and the Champions tried to rescue them only to be repelled by the Thunderbolts' latest member Abomination.
+At the time when the Thunderbolts managed to apprehend most of the Purple Children, Jessica Jones and the Champions tried to rescue them, only to be repelled by the Thunderbolts' latest member Abomination.
 The recruitment of Abomination was the result of Rhino leaving the group as he believed hunting children crossed the line.

 Following Kingpin's defeat, Mayor Luke Cage deals with the remainder of the Thunderbolts units that were loyal to Kingpin with help from Spectrum.
-A public relations specialist named Helen Astrantia has been tasked to re-frame the Thunderbolts.
+A public relations specialist named Helen Astrantia has been tasked to reframe the Thunderbolts.
 She and Mayor Cage plan to ask Hawkeye to lead the Thunderbolts since Black Knight, Falcon, Mockingbird, Spectrum, and Wasp don't want the job.